okntscgl/Secure-AI-Notes-API/README.md

 Designed for **OWASP 2025, GDPR, HIPAA, SOC2 and ISO 27001** compliance from day one.

+### Why This Project?

+Most AI-enabled systems prioritize features first and attempt to add security later.
+This project takes the opposite approach: **security, compliance, and auditability are first-class concerns**.

+The goal is to demonstrate how a backend engineer designs AI systems that are:
+- Abuse-resistant
+- Cost-controlled
+- Auditable
+- Production-ready

 ---

 ## Quick Start – Run in 2 Minutes